srnichols/StampsPattern/docs/ARCHITECTURE_GUIDE.md

 > **Global Capacity Management & Cloud Supply Constraints**
 >
 > All major cloud providers occasionally face regional or zone capacity limits for compute and storage resources, due to demand surges, supply chain disruptions, or quota exhaustion.
-The Stamps Pattern architecture is designed to address this reality: its modular, zone-aware, and multi-region CELL approach enables organizations to deploy new workloads or scale existing ones in any available region or zone, minimizing business disruption.
+The Azure Stamps Pattern architecture is designed to address this reality: its modular, zone-aware, and multi-region CELL approach enables organizations to deploy new workloads or scale existing ones in any available region or zone, minimizing business disruption.
 If a preferred region or AZ is at capacity, new CELLs can be provisioned elsewhere with minimal reconfiguration, ensuring business continuity and operational agility even in constrained environments.

 ### 🌍 **Visual: Global Architecture Hierarchy with Availability Zones**